creative-force/documentation/content-stages.md

 _Required_
  - If applicable, Lore should exist for the content
+ - Finalize name zones
+ - Each spawn point and weapon is carefully tweaked for a good experience
- - Cameras animated
+ - Cameras are animated to add a dynamic touch
- - Detail lighting handled
+ - Detail lighting handled to heighten mood, and designate areas
- - Sound effects added
+ - Sound effects added to improve atmostphere and immersion
- - Special effects added
+ - Special effects added where necessary
- - Decals added
+ - Decals and other detailing added to enhance the experience
  - Lightmap reduced to below 100%
  - Map saved as "<Content Name>" with version 2.0.0 in the description
- - Beta writeup is added to
+ - Beta writeup is added to with additional development notes from the team
- - Final Screenshots are taken
- - Final Screenshots are processed into marketing material
  - A short in-game description is created
+ - Five final Screenshots are taken on the Creative Force gamertag
+ - Map is fully saved on the Creative Force gamertag
+ - Map is tagged appropriately
+ - The five final Screenshots are processed into marketing material
  - Make a Content post to the FH Database
  - Share map on Reddit and Twitter